Radcliffe Chambers ranked as a leading set in Chambers UK Bar 2024

 Robert Lee

-Robert has worked on cases across the range of traditional and commercial Chancery work including wills and probate, trusts, insolvency, property, landlord and tenant, commercial, charities and professional negligence.
-During pupillage, Robert has been supervised by Kate Rogers, Daniel Burton, Adam Deacock, and Clive Moys.
-Before starting pupillage at Radcliffe, Robert worked as a Legislation […]
+Robert has worked on cases across the range of traditional and commercial Chancery work including insolvency, company, commercial, wills and probate, trusts, property, landlord and tenant, and professional negligence.
+He is developing a particular expertise in insolvency, commercial, and contentious probate matters.
+Before starting pupillage at Radcliffe, Robert worked as a Legislation Adviser at the […]

 Amber Turner

-Amber has experience acting as sole counsel in the County and High Courts and First-tier Tribunal (Property Chamber), as well as appearing as junior counsel in the Court of Appeal and in the Commercial Court.
+Amber regularly appears as sole counsel in the County Court and High Court.
+She has also been instructed as junior counsel in the Court of Appeal and in the Commercial Court and has experience of appearing in the First-tier Tribunal (Property Chamber).
 Amber is continuing to build a mixed Chancery practice combining commercial, insolvency, private client and property work.
-Before starting pupillage […]
+Before starting pupillage at Radcliffe, Amber worked […]

 Simon Mills